 Betta fish fight to protect themselves and their territory.
-A bettas territory is all they have and they will instinctively protect it.
-Betta fish will use their territory to invite a potential mate.
-It is where they will build their bubble nest ready to breed, and they are fiercely protective of their unhatched young.
+A bettas territory is all they have, and they will instinctively protect it.
+Betta fish use their territory to invite a potential mate.
+It is where they build their bubble nest, ready to breed, and they are fiercely protective of their unhatched young.

-When two male bettas can see each other, that is considered too close, and each will assume the other is trying to steal their territory, their mate, or potentially wants to kill their young.
+When two male bettas can see each other, they become defensive, and each will assume the other is trying to steal their territory, their female mate, or potentially wants to kill their young.
 The first instinct is to fight.

 The average lifespan of a betta fish in the wild is much less than that of a betta in captivity, and this is often because of fighting.
 Bettas live for around 5 years in captivity and as little as 2 or 3 years in the wild.

 When betta fish fight, they will first perform their ritual of fin and gill flaring, which I have already discussed.
 Flaring is an attempt at intimidating the other into backing down, but betta fish are bold and rarely back down from the other.

 Bettas will usually chase each other around the tank, to begin with.
 They will swim at each other aggressively, often butting heads, and they bite at each other’s delicate fins, causing tearing.